afuh/rick-and-morty-api-site/src/pages/about.md

 ---

 ### What is this?
 The Rick and Morty API (or ShlaAPI) is a RESTful API based on the television show [Rick and Morty](https://www.adultswim.com/videos/rick-and-morty).
 You will have access to about hundreds of characters, images, locations and episodes.
 We are still gathering data, because as you probably know, there are trillions of characters and locations.
-The Rick and Morty API is filled with canonical information as seen on the TV show, we are planning to add more resources such as the [comic series](http://rickandmorty.wikia.com/wiki/Rick_and_Morty_(comic_series)).
+The Rick and Morty API is filled with canonical information as seen on the TV show.

 [Check out the documentation to get started](/documentation)